Authors will do anything to become famous.

+She claps.
+“Fudgery.
+I love that one.”
+His temples throb.
 “Not a thing, Donny.
-I had no idea they followed me, until Mrs. Campbell mentioned it when I applied for the job.”
+I had no idea they followed me, until Mrs. Campbell mentioned it.”

 Her mind wanders to a routine of checking her sales report every Sunday.
 Her shoulders slump forward.
 “I’ve sold a total of twelve books.”